vlstill/presentations/tedi/pres.md

 \fcite{SRB15weakmem}

-- analysis of programs under the TSO memory model using LLVM transformation
+- analysis of programs under the `x86-TSO` memory model using LLVM transformation
 - I am the main author of this paper
 - I have also presented this at MEMICS 2015